Uniform and $L^q$-Ensemble Reachability of Parameter-dependent Linear Systems: Uniform ensemble reachability

-is uniformly ensemble reachable which follows from Theorem~\ref{thm:parallel_multi} together with Theorem~\ref{thm:suff-charakteristic}.
-We note that this conclusion cannot be drawn by solely applying Theorem~\ref{thm:suff-charakteristic}.
-More generally, the Theorems~\ref{thm:parallel_multi} and~\ref{thm:decomposition} allow for the following approach to investigate uniform ensemble reachability.
-Determine the strictly disjoint continuous spectral family of $A(\theta)$, or equivalently of the matrix multiplication operator and, by Theorem~\ref{thm:parallel_multi}, it suffices to consider the resulting parts individually.
+A brute-force analysis shows that \eqref{eq:combined} is uniformly ensemble reachable.
+This conclusion, however, cannot be drawn solely by Theorem~\ref{thm:suff-charakteristic}.
+Yet, combining Theorem~\ref{thm:parallel_multi} with Theorem~\ref{thm:suff-charakteristic} yields the desired result.
+In general, Theorems~\ref{thm:parallel_multi} and~\ref{thm:decomposition} allow for the following approach: First, determine a strictly disjoint continuous spectral decomposition of $A$ or equivalently of the corresponding matrix multiplication operator $\mathcal{M}_A$; then investigate the resulting subsystems (for instance via Theorem~\ref{thm:suff-charakteristic})} and finally glue together the individually pieces by Theorem~\ref{thm:parallel_multi} and~\ref{thm:decomposition}.
 This leads to the following sufficient conditions.

-\begin{theorem} Let $\p \subset \C$ be compact and contractible with empty interior (relative to $\C$).
-Then $(A,b) \in C_{n,1}(\p)$ is uniformly ensemble reachable if the following conditions are satisfied. \begin{enumerate} \item[(a)] The pairs $(A(\theta),b(\theta))$ are controllable for all $\theta \in \p$. \item[(b)] There exists a pairwise strictly disjoint continuous spectral family $\Gamma_i(\theta)$ with non-separating spectral sets $\bigcup_{\theta \in \p}\Gamma_i(\theta)$. \item[(c)] The first derivative of the corresponding characteristic polynomials $\chi_i$ are $\theta$-independent, i.e. $\chi_{A_i(\theta)}(z) = z^{n_i} + a_{i,n_i - 1}z^{n_i - 1} + \dots + a_{i,1} z + a_{i,0}(\theta)$. \item[(d)] The maps $\theta \mapsto a_{i,0}(\theta)$ are one-to-one. \end{enumerate} \end{theorem} \begin{proof} By conditon~(b) we can apply Lemma~\ref{lem2:spectral-family} and conclude the existence of a continuous family $T(\theta)$ of invertible transformations such that $ A(\theta)$ becomes block-diagonal, cf. \eqref{eq:block-diagonal}.
-By Theorem~\ref{thm:decomposition}~(b) it is sufficient to verify that each associated subsystem is uniformly ensemble reachable.
-Since we have single-input pairs, the assumptions~(a),~(b) and~(d) imply the necessity conditions in Theorem~\ref{thm:CC-SI-necessary-conditions} for each associated block system $(A_k,b_k)$.
-The assertion then follows from condition~(c) in turn with Theorem~\ref{thm:suff-charakteristic}. \end{proof}
+\begin{theorem} Let $\p \subset \C$ be compact and contractible and let the pair $(A,b) \in C_{n,n}(\p)\times C_n(\p)$ satisfy the necessary conditions of Theorem~\ref{thm:CC-SI-necessary-conditions}.
+Then $(A,b)$ is uniformly ensemble reachable if the following conditions are satisfied: \begin{enumerate} \item[(a)] There exists a {strictly} disjoint continuous spectral decomposition ${\Gamma_1,...,\Gamma_k}$ with non-separating partial spectral sets $\Gamma_i(\p), {i=1,...,k}$. \item[(b)] The {characteristic polynomials of the associated subsystems $(A_i(\theta),b_i(\theta))$} take the form $z^{n_i} -\big( a_{i,n_i - 1}z^{n_i - 1} + \dots + a_{i,1} z + a_{i,0}(\theta)\big){, i=1,...,k}$ . \end{enumerate} \end{theorem} \begin{proof} By conditon~(a) we can apply Proposition~\ref{prop:spectral-family} and conclude the existence of a continuous family $T(\theta)$ of invertible transformations such that $ A(\theta)$ becomes block-diagonal, cf.~\eqref{eq:block-diagonal}.
+Then, by Theorem~\ref{thm:decomposition}~(b) it is sufficient to verify that each associated subsystem is uniformly ensemble reachable.
+This, however, is guaranteed by assumptions (b) together with Theorem~\ref{thm:suff-charakteristic}. \end{proof}